expo/expo/docs/pages/guides/configuring-statusbar.md

 The valid values are:

 - `light-content` - The status bar content is light colored (usually white).
+This is equivalent to `expo-status-bar` `style="light"`.
 - `dark-content` - The status bar content is dark colored (usually dark grey).
+This is equivalent to `expo-status-bar` `style="dark"`.
 This is only available on Android 6.0 onwards.
 It will fallback to `light-content` in older versions.
 This is the default value.

 > Note: If you choose `light-content` and have either a very light image set as the `SplashScreen` or `backgroundColor` set to a light color, the status bar icons may blend in and not be visible.
 > Same goes for `dark-content` when you have a very dark image set as the `SplashScreen` or `backgroundColor` set to a dark color.